Stayl045/dsgn270-a1/README.md

-# **DSGN - Janus Academy's Agile UX Breakdown**
+# **DSGN - Harry Rosen's Agile UX Breakdown**
-Janus Academy is an alternative school that specializes in assisting families with special needs children transition into adulthood in a successful way.
+Harry Rosen is a website that specialized in the buy/sell of luxory men's clothing which inclues different brands across the globe.

 ---

 ## **_User Stories_** ##
-- **As a parent**, I am seeking a specialized education for my child of complex (special) needs that helps better transition them into adulthood, so that I can book a tour with this agency.
+- **As a customer**, I am seeking an unique retail experience in luxory fashion to purchase high end dress shoes that I can use for work.
-- **As an applicant**, I am seeking employment at Janus Academy, an ogranization that leads the way in comprehensive education for those with complex needs.
+- **As an applicant**, I am seeking employment with Harry Rosen, so that I can work in an environment that leads the way in mens fashion.
-- **As a stakeholder**, I am hoping to parter with an agency that paves the way in the betterment of this marginalized community.
+- **As a fashion designer**, I am hoping to partner with Harry Rosen to provide cutting edge clothing at stores acroess Canada.

 ---

-## **_Task Flow_** ##
+## **_Task Flow_**
-Story: As a parent, I am seeking a specialized education for my child of complex (special) needs that helps better transition them into adulthood, so that I can book a tour with this agency.
-1. Users (parents) google "specialized education for special needs children in Calgary.
+As a customer, I am seeking an unique retail experience in luxory fashion to purchase high end dress shoes that I can use for work.
+1. User navigates to the Harry Rosen Website via the search bar.
-2. User clicks on the link to the Janus Academy Website.
+2. User clicks the breadcrumb navigation on the top left corner.
+3. User navigates that menu and clicks on "footwear".
+4. User then navigates another breadcrumb menu and clicks "dress shoes".
-3. User clicks the three lines on the top left corner.
+5. User clicks on the dress shoe that they want and clicks "Add to cart".
-3. This opens top-down menu.
-4. User may "book a tour" before deciding to apply.
-5. If not, user clicks "how to apply".
-6. User follows the steps on screen.
+6. User clicks "checkout bag" at the top right corner.
-7. User clicks on "apply here" under step #2 of the application process.
+7. User clicks "checkout" at the bottom right corner.
-8. User follow the 11 page step application process.
+8. User adds "credit card" and other relevent info.
-9. User clicks "sumbit" once the process is complete.
+9. User clicks "complete order" at the bottom.
-10. User is then directed to a page indicating that Janus Academy will review their application and will be in touch.
+10. User is directed to main page following a successful transaction.

 ---

-## **_Wire Flow_** $$
+## **_Wire Flow_** **
+Signging up for ign news letter